 During these years in Spain, Perera taught high school music at the Colegio Adventista de Sagunto, gave piano lessons from 1989 to 1997, and conducted the vocal ensemble Amanecer from 1990 to 1997.
 In 1997 she took first prize as "Best Choir Conductor" in the Certamen de Villancicos Choral Competition.
 From 2000 to 2006, she conducted the CAS chorale and served as the Conservatorio J. S. Bach chairperson and choir director, professor in piano and solfege, and composer in residence for the J. S. Bach orchestra.

 In 2006, when her family moved to the U.S., Perera continued her education at Belmont University in Nashville, Tennessee.
 She graduated summa cum laude with an M.Mus. in music composition in 2009, having studied with Bryan Clark, William Pursell, and Paul Godwin.
 From 2006 to 2008, she worked at Oakwood University as an accompanist and teacher of accompanying and piano.
-Since 2008 she has held the rank of associate professor at OU, where she teaches theory and composition.
+From 2008 to 2017 she held the rank of associate professor at OU, where she taught theory and composition.
+In 2017 she accepted an invitation to serve as music department chair at Andrews University.ip o

 Perera continues to perform as a pianist, doing a live recording for 3ABN in 2009 and giving a recital in 2010 that featured music by J.S.
 Bach, Beethoven, Granados, and a composition of her own for violin and piano.
 Proceeds from her album, Canta Comigo, a Project from Children to Children, were used by Spain's ADRA to provide running water for children in Peru.
 This album and project earned her the 2000 ADRA award for Best Solidarity Project.